 Check your server versions before starting.
-This integration works with Exchange Server 2010 or 2013, running on Windows Server 2008 or newer.
-Exchange 2016 is not yet supported.
+This integration works with Exchange Server 2010, 2013, and 2016, running on Windows Server 2008 or newer.
 It also requires .NET Framework 3.5.

 If you are running Exchange Server 2007, see the Exchange Server 2007 Instructions